yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 Ordered by importance
 - Fix the X window from blocking all mouse clicks
 - More visual features
 - Ignore dormant (non networked) players
+- Render differently or ignore players of the same team
 - Automatic aiming